Shyam-Has-Your-Anomaly-Mitigated/Emul/syntax.md

 	[boxies]   8<< empty is a square/box
 	<pointies> 8<< empty is a rhombus/diamond

+	dex is (); which is all the "-thing"s index is positive; from the first/start/front
+	outdex is negative; from the last/end/back

 	8<< syntax highlighting = steely græy
 	8< comments are cut with scissors >8
 	...trails off to a single line comment